-Brownfield Opportunity Area Step 3:
+Implementation Plan: Kingston Waterfront Brownfield Opportunity Area Step 3: Management Structure

-Location: Kingston, New York
+Location: Kingston, NY

 Team: Perkins+Will with SCAPE / Landscape Architecture,

-Jones Lang LaSalle, URS Corporation, and
+Jones Lang LaSalle, URS Corporation, and Watts Architecture & Engineering

 How do you manage the implementation of a complex, mixed-use waterfront brownfield plan over 20 years or more?
 At Nautilus International, we believe that an effective management structure is one of the cornerstones of sustainable development.

-In Kingston, the City was ready to move into the next steps of implementation on two of their major assets - the Hudson River and Rondout Creek riverfronts - and approximately 190+ acres with 2 miles of waterfront had been designated a Brownfield Opportunity Area (BOA).
-But this potentially vibrant area had been held back by the lack of a comprehensive implementation strategy or management structure to coordinate the development at strategic sites and revitalization in the larger community.
+In Kingston, the City was ready to move into the next steps of implementation on two of their major assets - the Hudson River and Rondout Creek riverfronts.
+Approximately 190+ acres with two miles of waterfront had been designated a Brownfield Opportunity Area(BOA), but this potentially vibrant area had been held back by the lack of a comprehensive implementation strategy or management structure to coordinate development at key sites and revitalization in the larger community.

-Nautilus International's role on the award-winning BOA team included designing a waterfront management structure for coordination of the implementation of the BOA and earlier Local Waterfront Revitalization Plan (LWRP) plans.* Our work showed that successful implementation required a robust and resilient management structure to sustain redevelopment over several decades and to deliver multiple projects, from public infrastructure, transportation and open spaces to large-scale private developments and projects on individual properties.
+Nautilus' work showed that successful implementation required a robust and resilient management structure to sustain redevelopment over several decades and to deliver multiple projects, from public infrastructure, transportation and open spaces to large-scale private developments and projects on individual properties.

 The proposed Kingston Waterfront Development Authority (KWDA) is structured as a Local Development Corporation (LDC), a NYS legal entity that was created to promote job opportunities and retain industry.